America's Dog

 Loyal and Loved

 The label "America's Dog" was more than a marketing phrase.
 It reflected how deeply pitbulls were woven into American life.
 They worked alongside farmers, marched beside soldiers, entertained children, and curled up at night as beloved pets.
-Their image — strong yet kind, tough yet loving — mirrored the values many Americans held dear.
+Their image, strong yet kind and tough yet loving, mirrored the values many Americans held dear.

 From Cherished to Feared

-Beginning in the late 20th century, pitbulls began to experience a dramatic shift in public perception.
-A rise in illegal dog fighting operations during the 1980s and 90s led to widespread misuse of the dogs.
-Because pitbulls are strong, loyal, and eager to please, they were tragically exploited by individuals who trained them to fight — often under brutal and inhumane conditions.
+In the late 20th century, pitbulls began to experience a dramatic shift in public perception.
+A rise in illegal dogfighting operations during the 1980s and '90s led to their widespread misuse.
+Because pitbulls are strong, loyal, and eager to please, they were tragically exploited by individuals who trained them to fight, often under brutal and inhumane conditions.

 At the same time, media coverage became increasingly sensational.
 Incidents involving pitbulls were frequently highlighted in headlines, often without context or based on unverified breed claims.
-The combination of fear-driven reporting and the growing association of pitbulls with criminal activity began to reshape public opinion.
+The combination of fear-driven reporting and the growing association of pitbulls with criminal activity began to turn opinion against them.

 Rottweilers, Dobermans, German Shepherds, and other strong breeds have also been targeted by BSL over the years, often following the same pattern of misuse, media sensationalism, and fear-based policymaking.
 These laws have repeatedly failed to address the root causes of dog-related incidents, focusing on breed or appearance rather than behavior or responsible ownership.